wp-plugins/zeno-font-resizer/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add the sidebar widget through the 'Appearance / Widgets' menu in WordPress.
 4. If you don't want to use the widget, you can use the template code somewhere in your template.
 Please check the FAQ.
 5. Define which content should be resized on the 'Zeno Font Resizer' admin page (optional).
-If you are not familiar with html and css, select the body option (default).
-This would resize each content of your page.
+If you are not familiar with html and css, select the html option (default).
+This would resize all the content of your site.

 == Screenshots ==